EduardoZepeda/coffee-bytes-hugo/content/posts/comandos-de-gnu-linux-que-deberias-conocer/index.en.md

 ---
+aliases:
+- /en/linux-basic-commands-grep-ls-cd-cat-cp-rm-scp/
-title: "Linux Essential Commands: grep ls cd cat cp rm scp"
+title: "Linux Basic Commands: grep ls cd cat cp rm scp"
 date: "2019-05-08"
 categories:
 - linux and devops
 coverImage: "images/comandos_GNU_Linux_1.jpg"
 description: "Usage and common options of the linux terminal commands: grep, ls, cd, clear, history, cat, tail, head, cp, rm, scp, ssh, fail, man and some tips"
 keywords:
 - linux
+- commands
 authors:
 - Eduardo Zepeda
-url: "/en/basic-linux-commands-you-should-know"
 ---

 There are many basic linux commands, from those that tell you which is your user, to others that allow you to run and schedule services periodically.
 Below I will list the commands that I use frequently, as well as any combination or peculiar feature of any of these that is worth mentioning.
 I will try to do it in the simplest possible way and without trying to complicate too much the use of the commands.